 So where do most people make this mistake?
 When they are marketing a solution to a specific industry, function, or size of business.

 It is human nature to think that if you qualify your content, advertising, or marketing campaigns, that more people from that target group will respond.
 But they won’t.
 So please, stop making the mistake of thinking your target audience will conform to your view of the world.

 My advice: Understand what your target audience is looking for.
 And create a compelling message or piece of content.
 Then deliver it in the right context in the places your audience is hanging out.
 You will see a higher response in general and get more responses in your target.

 To avoid this mistake, we need to execute strategic content marketing programs by:

 - Defining our market segment based on buyer behaviors

 - Establishing buyer personas

 - Mapping content to buyer stages

 Want an example?
 Following the best practices of search engine marketing and SEO shows you exactly what words a customer uses when looking to solve a problem.
 It also tells us what content they engage with when they find an answer.
-If you aren’t convinced, check out this AdAge article that recently asked whether the lack of digital marketing skills would result in search geeks taking over advertising.

 The next biggest mistake marketers make is in media selection.
 If you look across the marketing landscape today, too many of the media decisions are still based on the ego-driven “I know better syndrome.”
 We define our objectives, we brief the agency, if we’re lucky the agency scours the media landscape and brings their expertise to driving an amazing media plan.
 And when they present it, we say “Nahhhhh!”
 I think we should be in these other publications because I think that’s where our audience hangs out.
 (Moan!
 Sigh.Yawn.)